python/python-docs-pl/docs/_sources/library/logging.handlers.rst.txt

 not need to instantiate this class, but it has attributes and methods you may need to override.

-.. class:: BaseRotatingHandler(filename, mode, encoding=None, delay=False)
+.. class:: BaseRotatingHandler(filename, mode, encoding=None, delay=False, errors=None)

    The parameters are as for :class:`FileHandler`.
 The attributes are: